Law Honors Program

 Advance your learning and collaborate closely with faculty.

 The Stetson Law Honors Program is designed to give you a strong foundation in the historical and theoretical aspects of the legal profession, preparing you for the practice of law.
-As a full-time JD student, you may qualify for the Law Honors Program if you demonstrate exceptional ability and achievement in your first and second semesters.
+As a full-time JD student, you may qualify for the Honors Program at Stetson Law if you demonstrate exceptional ability and achievement in your first three semesters.
 If you are a part-time student, you can qualify by showcasing outstanding performance in your first and second years of law school.

-As a Law Honors Program student, you will have access to exclusive opportunities, including faculty works-in-progress presentations, discussions with prominent scholars from other institutions, and meetings with esteemed members of the bench and bar.
-By completing both the colloquium and honors seminar, you will receive a certificate at graduation, recognizing your participation in the Law Honors Program.
+As a student in the Honors Program at Steston Law, you will have access to exclusive opportunities, including faculty works-in-progress presentations, discussions with prominent scholars from other institutions, and meetings with esteemed members of the bench and bar.
+By completing the Honors Colloquium, you will receive a certificate at graduation, recognizing your participation in the Honors Program at Stetson Law.

-The Law Honors Program Director will determine which students are selected for the program.
+Students must have a full academic year remaining to be eligible for the Honors Program at Stetson Law.
+The Honors Program Director will determine which students are selected for the program.
 Typically, the program includes between 15 and 25 students.
-Once accepted, you may remain in the program as long as you stay within the top 20% of your class.

-All Law Honors Program students will be required to take the following courses:
+All Stetson Law Honors Program students will be required to take the following courses:

 LAW 3535 - Honors Colloquium